Water leaks

 NOTE: Damaged foam waterproofing should always be replaced.

-Checking foam waterproofing and water drain holes
+Checking the foam waterproofing and drainage holes

 Pos.Spare Part NoName

-2-Water drain holes
+2-Water drainage holes

 Other reasons: